future timeline technology singularity humanity predictions events 2020 2050 2100

 Fusion power is nearing commercial availability

-A prototype commercial fusion reactor is entering its final phase of operation.* DEMO (DEMOnstration Power Plant) is the successor to ITER and has built on the success of that project, achieving a number of major breakthroughs.
-Among the earlier problems which have now been solved are: containing the plasma at high enough temperatures, maintaining a great enough density of reacting ions, and capturing high-energy neutrons from the reaction without melting the walls of the interior.
+A prototype commercial fusion reactor is nearing operation.* DEMO (DEMOnstration Power Plant) is the successor to ITER and is designed to build on the success of that project, achieving a number of new breakthroughs.
+Among the earlier problems being tackled are: containing the plasma at high enough temperatures, maintaining a great enough density of reacting ions, and capturing high-energy neutrons without melting the walls of the interior.
+Constructed in the 2030s and early 2040s, DEMO is now close to being perfected.
+Later this decade, it will produce a sustained output of 2 gigawatts (GW), making fusion commercially available for the first time.*

 fusion power 2040 2050 demo ITER future energy